What Are Nonqualified Stock Options?

 Given the issuance of options to employees are done through legal agreements, it is important to understand the key terms of your options contract.
 Below are some of the most important terms to keep in mind:

-- Exercise Method – The exercise method is the way in which the employee will pay for the future shares.
+- Exercise Method.
+The exercise method is the way in which the employee will pay for the future shares.
 This can be done through cash, stock swaps, and other methods.
+The specific exercise method may vary depending on the terms of the NSO agreement.

 Here is an article about to help you better understand vesting.